MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 The results of the [min(), max(), and avg() query](#min-max-and-avg) revealed that Freeze/Frost events tend to cause the most damage on average, but the [time chart from the bin() query](#bin) showed that most events that cause some level of crop damage occur during the summer months.

-To further investigate this, modify the last query to use the [sum()](./sum-aggfunction.md) function instead of the `count()` function.
-This will allow us to see the total number of damaged crops, rather than just the number of events that caused some damage.
+To check the total number of damaged crops, rather than just the number of events that caused some damage, modify the last query to use the [sum()](./sum-aggfunction.md) function instead of the `count()` function.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA1WOwQrCMBBE74X+wxwTsCWth570on5B/YHULLaHpGWzWhQ/3gRBdNjTm2FnepnZn+4UJJbFC+tITOjFspwnTxhIVqIA5ayQJKJaY7rKNOk06hr/vGmrbaM1ygJJNjgcrbdXOvC8ROxhcke8eW95ehIy/gSwy1j9pDWGB4YpqO+YDTqn8wOm4IiRay9jMt/qYo/IxAAAAA==" target="_blank">Run the query</a>